seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 ![Internals of the DB1 power kit](/images/2022/05/db1/power_kit_internals.jpg){: .captioned }

 My hypothesis is that the power kit understands the power consumption of the smart doorbell, and allows that current to pass through it with near zero resistance under normal conditions, effectively bypassing any solenoid that it is parallel with.
-I I think that it detects the voltage change in the circuit when the doorbell is pressed, and switches to preventing that current flowing through it, effectively diverting it to the solenoid.
+I think that it detects the voltage change in the circuit when the doorbell is pressed, and switches to preventing that current flowing through it, effectively diverting it to the solenoid.
 I haven't tested this hypothesis, but I'd be fascinated to hear other people's opinions on it.

 With the power kit installed, the DB1 could control the relay exactly as I hoped, as shown in this slow-motion video of a button press.
-You can see the relay closing at the same time that the multimeter measures a drop in voltage across the doorbell as the doorbell closes the circuit (NB: I was powering the doorbell with 24V AC during this test).
+You can see the relay closing at the same time that the multimeter measures a drop in voltage across the doorbell as the doorbell closes the circuit (note: I was powering the doorbell with 24V AC during this test).

 <video controls width="100%" loop controls autoplay>
     <source src="/images/2022/05/db1/db1_relay_test.mp4"